We’ve heard it – content is king.

 - Tip #13: Use traffic building strategies to get your content seen

 As a blogger or small business, we need to deliberately put our content in front of people for it to be seen.

 And there are several ways to do this: (i) paid through ads or sponsored posts, (ii) community participation through forums and social groups, (iii) investing in SEO and ranking on Google organically.

-Out of the three options, we pick the 3rd.
+Out of the three options, we shall pick the 3rd.